isao/preact-hello/README.md

 # Hello World (Preact, TypeScript, Babel, and Rollup)

 This is an example of compiling a Preact component and including it in an HTML page.

-Build with:
+Developer builds ES2016/ES7:

     npm run build

+Build with IE 11 support with polyfills:

+    npm run build-ie

+Status:

 - [x] Typescript
 - [x] Babel